-There is always so much to do on your own site, who has the hours to write for somebody else?
+There is always so much to do on your site – who has the hours to write for somebody else?

-While that's completely true, maybe you should try harder and make some room in your day.
+While that’s normal, maybe you should try harder and make some room in your day.

-If you manage to secure a guest blogging spot on a site that has decent traffic, that will pay out in the long run for your site as well.
+If you manage to secure a guest blogging spot on a site that has decent traffic, that will benefit your website in the long run.

 The other way around works too – be open to people who express a desire to write for your blog.

-Meaning, you'll take one form of content (blog post) and you'll turn it into a different one (video).
+You’ll take one form of content (blog post) and turn it into a different one (video).

-With the increase in popularity of Social Media that happened in the last decade, people are more and more about visuals.
+With the increase in popularity of Social Media in the last decade, people are more and more about visuals.

 Currently, they very much prefer to watch a tutorial than to read about it.

 So, there is no earthly reason why you shouldn’t use YouTube to expand your organic reach even further.